 Keywords:Prostate Cancer, Oligometastasis, PSMA, PET Scan, Biochemical Relapse

 Introduction: The availability of prostate-specific membrane antigen (PSMA) positron emission tomography (PET)/computed tomography (CT) imaging, particularly in the setting of rising prostate-specific antigen (PSA) after definitive treatment, has led to oligometastatic prostate cancer being increasingly identified.
 Despite the enthusiasm surrounding treating oligometastatic disease, it has been relatively understudied.
 We sought to review our salvage lymphadenectomy experience in the PSMA PET/CT era.

-Methods: We retrospectively reviewed patients undergoing lymphadenectomy following curative intent primary therapy with rising PSA who had undergone a PSMA PET/CT identifying oligometastatic disease (defined as 5 PSMA-avid lesions) between January 2016 to April 2020.
+Methods: We retrospectively reviewed patients undergoing lymphadenectomy following curative-intent primary therapy with rising PSA who had undergone a PSMA PET/CT identifying oligometastatic disease (defined as ≤5 PSMA-avid lesions) between January 2016 and April 2020.
 The primary endpoint was complete response, defined as achieving a PSA <0.2 ng/ml without concomitant androgen deprivation therapy (ADT).